Katepwa: Attractions

-Located in the Qu’Appelle Valley, the resort village is home to a hotel and restaurant, cottages and log cabins to rent, and a general store just off the beach, complete with a café, ice cream, and gas and propane.
+Located in the Qu’Appelle Valley, the resort village is home to a hotel and restaurant, cottages and log cabins to rent, and a general store just off the beach, complete with confections, ice cream, and gas and propane.
 The adjacent beach and provincial park at Katepwa Point feature a playground and a boat launch.
 The provincial park was formerly Vidal Point Dominion Park from 1921 to 1930.

 The beach

 Katepwa Point Provincial Park is a day-use park.
 The beach area features swimming, restrooms, change rooms, picnicking, a playground, and barbecues.
 The picnic area is set in a large grassy area just behind the beach with mature trees and the playground.
 There is also a boat launch east of the beach that has one dock with two launching pads.
 Activities on the lake include fishing, water-skiing, wakeboarding, tubing, sailing, and windsurfing.
 Mini-golf is also available, as well as flea markets on Sundays.